filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

-  The monetization is the difficult part of the project, we have the experience to get it done [Nik Dobrinov](https://www.linkedin.com/in/nikolaydobrinov/) on central modeling and [Andrei Belitski](https://www.linkedin.com/in/dr-andrei-belitski-178b3a75/) on AI but we are presently not sure exactly how we'll make data anonymous for central model building (initial thought is to one way hash all of PI).
+  The monetization is the difficult part of the project, we have the experience to get it done [Nik Dobrinov](https://www.linkedin.com/in/nikolaydobrinov/) on central modeling and [Andrei Belitski](https://www.linkedin.com/in/dr-andrei-belitski-178b3a75/) on AI and we are working on how we'll make data anonymous for high definition model building.

 ## Deliverables